Home

 This section covers foods that taste good to many cats

-(so they may be prepared to eat them on their own) but which also can help
+(so they may be prepared to eat them on their own) but that can also help

 keep them going at times of crisis, or enable them to gain weight if they